 - The Gauntlet (informal justice)

-- Gangs: Sons of Malar, Bridgerunners, the Dirty Talons
+- Gangs (Malar’s Throat and Old City): Sons of Malar, Bridgerunners, the Dirty Talons

 Kwayothé was barely a teen when she catched the eye of a rich foreigner.
 She endured many humiliations before she finally freed herself of her master’s yoke.
-Now a rich merchant herself, she strives so that nobody would gain dominance over her ever again.
+Now a rich merchant herself (having taken much of her former master’s wealth for herself), she strives so that nobody would gain dominance over her ever again.

 - Drive away or kill the Flaming Fist mercenaries

-- Chase off the greedy Dwarves of the Pick&Axe co
+- Chase off other encroaching northerners (like the greedy Dwarves of the Pick&Axe co or meddling adventurers perhaps)

 A moderate in all things, except maybe in his passion for women, Wakanga helped the rebellion only because Amn persecuted magic-users such as him.
 A powerful wizard, he comes from a long tradition that teaches that magic must be restricted to a few who pledged to use it with strict rules.